CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

       We provide a set of minimal dependencies as an example.
     - In `apt-runtime.txt` put the dependencies needed to run the environment, e.g. image processing libraries, etc.
     - In `apt-dev.txt` put the utilities that will help you develop in the container, e.g. `htop`, `vim`, etc.

+  If you're not familiar with which dependencies are needed for each stage, you can start with the minimal set we give and when you encounter errors during the image build, add the missing dependencies to the stage where the error occurred.
 - To edit the `conda` and `pip` dependencies, edit the `dependencies/environment.yml` file.
 - To edit the more complex dependencies, edit the `Dockerfile`.

 When manually editing the dependencies files, you do not need to specify the specific version of the dependencies, these will be written to the environment files when you freeze the environment.
-You will only need to specify the major versions of specific dependencies you need.
+You can of course specify the major versions of specific dependencies you need.

 ### Interactively (while developing)